hokiegeek2/marathon-elasticsearch/README.md

 # marathon-elasticsearch

 This is a framework based upon the outstanding work of Chris Kite @ https://github.com/chriskite/elasticsearch-marathon.
 This framework features deployment of an Elasticsearch cluster on Marathon, using a bootstrap script approach for service discovery of all ES nodes within a cluster.
-All components of the framework are deployed as Docker containers that extend the official centos:7 image.
+All components of the framework are deployed as Docker containers that extend the hokiegeek2/ubuntu image.

 Additional Features
 -------------------